Same Storm, Different Boat, Sovereign God.

 you not care that we are perishing?”
 (Mk.
 4:38).

 With His words, Jesus calmed the storm and then turned to His disciples asking, “Why are you so afraid?
 Have you still no faith?”
 (Mk.
 4:40).
-The disciples had failed to realize that the same One who was in the boat with them was also the God over the storm.
-This same Jesus is God
+The disciples had failed to realize that the same One who was in the boat with them was also the sovereign God over the storm.
+This same Jesus is the sovereign God.

 over our present storm, and whatever boat you’re in, know that He’s in it with you.